mikenomitch/terraform-aws-hashistack/README.md

 ### TODOs

+- Nice outputs on terraform apply for quick access
-- Add separate server and client nodes
+- Ensure nodes find eachother properly
 - Get Docker container running as example task
-- Nice outputs on terraform apply for quick access
 - Write out How to Use Docs
   - Variables necessary
   - Commands for ssh-ing